Dark Sky Reserves in New Zealand

 To hit the best stargazing spots and make use of the state-of-the-art equipment, take a stargazing tour to get the best from your stargazing experience in the Aoraki Mackenzie Dark Sky Reserve.

 Earth and Sky in Lake Tekapo run day and night tours to the Mt John Observatory.
 Take a tour at night to get a hands-on experience of using telescopes.
 If you have a camera with manual settings, their astrophotographer will even get you some photos.
 Alternatively, Tekapo Hot Springs combines a stargazing and hot pools experience.
-For more information, check out Lake Tekapo – Guide for Backpackers
+Find out more on Viator and Tripadvisor or check out 10 Unmissable Things to Do in Lake Tekapo.

 Mt Cook Village